ASO for Indie developers. Part 1.

 There are already semantics here, i.e., search queries (26 keywords and phrases).
 We will see our search queries here, which can be collected thanks to other analytics tools.

-We will not dwell in detail on Keyword Monitor for now since this is only the initial stage.
-After working with the keywords, we’ll return to it; know that everything you can find and add will be stored here.
+We will not delve into detail on Keyword Monitor for now, as this is only the initial stage.
+After working with the keywords, we’ll return to this; please note that everything you can find and add will be stored here.

-Please note that among the wide variety of tools, they are distributed in sections, and for now, when generating data for optimization, we will be in the ASO section.
+Please note that the wide variety of tools is distributed across sections.
+For now, when generating data for optimization, we will focus on the ASO section.

-Almost every tool that we will turn to has a Competitors tab - this is understandable; it is the competitive field that forms the search results in stores, and it would be nice for us to find out who they are and what keywords they are indexed by because we want those too.
-That's why we will move on to Keyword Check.
+Almost every tool we turn to has a Competitors tab - this is understandable, as the competitive field forms the search results in stores.
+It would be beneficial for us to identify who our competitors are and what keywords they are indexed for, as we want to achieve the same results.
+That's why we will proceed to the Keyword Check.

 Keyword Check